osu-bsli/irec/flight-software/README.md

 # BSLI IREC Avionics Flight Software

 Flight Software for the BSLI IREC (International Rocket Engineering Competition) student researched and developed flight computer.
-The flight computer connects to a radio board for telemetry and has onboard power electronics for ejection charge detonation (parachute deployment).
+The flight computer connects to a radio board for telemetry and has onboard power electronics for ejection charge ignition (parachute deployment).

 # Table of Contents